 For the A/D converter to meet its specified accuracy, the charge holding capacitor (CHOLD) must be allowed to fully charge to the input channel voltage level.
 The analog input model is shown in Figure 7-3.
 The source impedance (Rs) and the internal sampling switch (Rss) impedance directly affect the time required to charge the capacitor CHOLD.
 The sampling switch (Rss) impedance varies over the device voltage (VDD), see Figure 7-3.
-The maximum recommended impedance for analog sources is $10~\mathrm{k}\Omega$.
+The maximum recommended impedance for analog sources is 10 k Ω .
 As the impedance is decreased, the acquisition time may be decreased.
-After the analog input channel is selected (changed), this acquisition must be done before the conversion can be started.